JoshuaDuq/EEG_fMRI-Analysis/README.md

 Notes:
 - Only rows matching specified event prefixes/types are updated with behavioral columns
 - Supports per-run TrialSummary matching (run-specific CSV selection based on BIDS run numbers)
-- Length mismatches are trimmed to the shorter length with a warning
+- Strict alignment: behavioral rows are trimmed only if behavioral has extra rows; if behavioral is shorter than targeted events, the merge is aborted with an error.

 **Combined per-subject events (new):**
 - After per-run merges, the script writes a combined file per subject at `sub-<ID>/eeg/sub-<ID>_task-<task>_events.tsv`.